dauletalzhanov/music/README.md

 - iTunes API
 - Giphy API

+## Assists
+Had help from:
+- Used [Box-Shadow](https://www.cssmatic.com/box-shadow) to preview box shadow values.
+- [HTML color picker](https://htmlcolorcodes.com/color-picker/) to pick color for Figma.
+Was not helpful honestly.
+- Google Fonts

 ## How to Install
 Probably not possible because of the custom .env file which requires Giphy Api key and the Firebase Config ¯\_(ツ)_/¯